HanetakaChou/hanetakachou.github.io/src/Mathematics/Analysis/1_Real_Analysis.md

 > Proof - Sketch - \[Pugh 2015\]
 >
 > Sufficient Condition
-> We claim that the closed interval [a, b] ⊂ R is compact. // \[Pugh 2015\] / 2 A Taste of Topology / 3 The Topology of a Metric Space / Compactness / 27 Theorem
+We claim that the closed interval [a, b] ⊂ R is compact. // \[Pugh 2015\] / 2 A Taste of Topology / 3 The Topology of a Metric Space / Compactness / 27 Theorem
-> We claim that every box [a1 , b1 ] × · · · × [am , bm ] in Rm is compact. // \[Pugh 2015\] / 2 A Taste of Topology / 3 The Topology of a Metric Space / Compactness / 30 Corollary
+We claim that every box [a1 , b1 ] × · · · × [am , bm ] in Rm is compact. // \[Pugh 2015\] / 2 A Taste of Topology / 3 The Topology of a Metric Space / Compactness / 30 Corollary
-> We claim that every closed subset of a compact is compact. // \[Pugh 2015\] / 2 A Taste of Topology / 3 The Topology of a Metric Space / Compactness / 32 Theorem
+We claim that every closed subset of a compact is compact. // \[Pugh 2015\] / 2 A Taste of Topology / 3 The Topology of a Metric Space / Compactness / 32 Theorem
-> Since A is bound, there exists a box in Rm and A is a subset of Rm.
+Since A is bound, there exists a box in Rm and A is a subset of Rm.
-> Since A is close, by 32 Theorem, we have that every closed and bounded subset of Rm is compact // \[Pugh 2015\] / 2 A Taste of Topology / 3 The Topology of a Metric Space / Compactness / 33 Theorem
+Since A is close, by 32 Theorem, we have that every closed and bounded subset of Rm is compact // \[Pugh 2015\] / 2 A Taste of Topology / 3 The Topology of a Metric Space / Compactness / 33 Theorem
 >
 > Necessary Condition
-> We claim that every compact set is closed and bounded. / \[Pugh 2015\] / 2 A Taste of Topology / 3 The Topology of a Metric Space / Compactness / 26 Theorem
+We claim that every compact set is closed and bounded. / \[Pugh 2015\] / 2 A Taste of Topology / 3 The Topology of a Metric Space / Compactness / 26 Theorem
-> ProofWiki / Metric Space is Hausdorff
+ProofWiki / Metric Space is Hausdorff
-> ProofWiki / Compact Subspace of Hausdorff Space is Closed
+ProofWiki / Compact Subspace of Hausdorff Space is Closed
-> ProofWiki / Compact Metric Space is Totally Bounded
+ProofWiki / Compact Metric Space is Totally Bounded
-> ProofWiki / Totally Bounded Metric Space is Bounded
+ProofWiki / Totally Bounded Metric Space is Bounded

 > Proof - Sketch - ProofWiki
-> Since
+Since
-> ProofWiki / Euclidean Space is Complete Metric Space
+ProofWiki / Euclidean Space is Complete Metric Space
-> ProofWiki / Subspace of Complete Metric Space is Closed iff Complete
-> ProofWiki / Totally Bounded Metric Space is Bounded
+ProofWiki / Subspace of Complete Metric Space is Closed iff Complete ProofWiki / Totally Bounded Metric Space is Bounded
-> ProofWiki / Bounded Subspace of Euclidean Space is Totally Bounded
-> ProofWiki / Heine-Borel Theorem/Metric Space
+ProofWiki / Bounded Subspace of Euclidean Space is Totally Bounded ProofWiki / Heine-Borel Theorem/Metric Space
-> We have that
+We have that
-> ProofWiki / Heine-Borel Theorem/Euclidean Space
+ProofWiki / Heine-Borel Theorem/Euclidean Space

 Note that the closed and bounded subset of a general metric space may fail to be compact.
 The two counterexamples by\[Pugh 2015\] can't be comprehended？？？

+Bolzano-Weierstrass Theorem 波尔查诺-维尔斯特拉斯定理
+\[Pugh 2015\] / 2 A Taste of Topology / 3 The Topology of a Metric Space / Compactness / 31 Theorem
+This theorem is merely a simple fact about compacts(the box in Rm)
+> Proof - Sketch
+Since the sequence is bounded, there exists a box in Rm and the sequence is in the box.
+By 30 Corollary, the box in Rm is sequentially compact.
+By the definition of sequentially compactness, we have the proof.

 ## Reference
 \[Pugh 2015\] Charles Pugh.
 "Real Mathematical Analysis, Second Edition."
 Springer 2015.